vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 ### Subordination

-Type clarification is so fundamental to the Navyanyāya system that, like with partitioning, the language provides dedicated syntax to express this, in addition to using to the operators that we discussed in the last section.
-This syntax is called *subordination* \[उपसर्जनम्; upasarjanam\] and is implemented in a way roughly analogous to apposition (for partitioning).
+Type clarification is so fundamental to the Navyanyāya system that, like with partitioning, the language provides dedicated syntax to express this without having to use explicit operators.
+This syntax is called **subordination** \[उपसर्जनम्; upasarjanam\] and is implemented in a way roughly analogous to apposition (for partitioning).

-In order to express such a syntactic relation, with `b` as subordinate \[उपपदम्; papadam\] and `p` as principal \[प्रधानम्; pradhānam\], Naiyyāyikas mark `b` with the genitive case (pañcamī vibhaktiḥ) and with `p` as its argument.
+In order to express such a syntactic relation, with `b` as **subordinate** [उपपदम्; papadam] and `p` as **principal** [प्रधानम्; pradhānam], Naiyyāyikas mark `b` with the genitive case (pañcamī vibhaktiḥ), with `p` as its argument.
 Alternatively, they put the two together into a ṣaṣṭhītatpuruṣaḥ [षष्ठीतत्पुरुषः] compound with `b` and the first element.

 In the roman script representation, let's express subordination in a form that mimics the compounding syntax.
 But, for clarity, we'll separate the two component word stems by the ':' symbol.
 So, the format is: